By: Marilyn L. Davis

 When you find yourself mind-reading or assuming, simply ask someone exactly what he or she meant by what they said or did so you are clear about their intentions, not your best guess.

-8. Emotional reasoning forces you to make decisions based on how you feel and not using your feelings and your brain to make decisions.
+If you just make decisions based on how you feel and not using your feelings and your brain to make decisions, that’s emotional reasoning.

 For instance, someone confronts you in the group and you feel trapped and embarrassed, and your inclination is to run away from these feelings.
 Therefore, you storm out of the group, saying, “I won’t look at this stuff, it’s too painful.”
 You felt trapped, cornered and exposed.